sravanthi17/ElasticSearchMigration/README.md

 2) Install Curator
 3) Make sure elastic search instance is running
 4) Update the config file with elastic search connection settings
+5) Define a template with mappings for the new index

 STEPS TO EXECUTE
 1) sh migration-script.sh